dch42/dch42.github.io/_posts/2022-08-08-mermaid-js-last-fm-api-md.md

         md.write(text+"\n")
 ~~~

-The start and end of the mermaid code block are static and can be assigned to strings to be pushed to our file.
+The start and end of the mermaid code block are static and can be assigned to strings to be pushed to the outfile.

 *using ``{'`'*3}`` to avoid executing mermaid code in post, can be written normally in python script*